 There’s also weird bullshit in the tech involved in the story, such as…

 - If you can use hyperspace drives as weapons, how come nobody has ever done it before until now?
+Heck, why didn’t they have a droid be the suicide bomb pilot instead of a valuable experienced general?
+You can’t convince me that a droid couldn’t have handled that task.

 - What is with the bomber ships that drop orb grenades onto First Order battleships?
 Gravity doesn’t work like this in outer space.
 How come when the bay doors of the bomber open that girl doesn’t get sucked into outer space, frozen and die?